learn-co-curriculum/pfwtfp-where-are-you-now/README.md

 feedback.
 As with a lab, **you** need to take that feedback and use it to improve on your next attempt.

-[sgh] What's this?
-> In the next section, we're going to go over some error messages that might be
+In the next section, we're going to go over some behaviors that negatively affect students success in our program.
+We call those "anti-patterns."
+We'd encourage you to remove or alter any anti-patterns as you follow this course.
-> applicable to you, and then after that we'll go through a series of coding
-> exercises to help you understand the principles of learning to code.
+Students rarely fail because they didn't know some detail of the programming language, they usually fail because they didn't have a work process that kept them in control of the code, versus the reverse.

 To show my commitment to you in making this curriculum as useful as possible, feel free to email me personally if you find a portion of the curriculum that